junxit/us-congress-bills-113/metadata.md

 - 2014-03-07 — Placed on the Union Calendar, Calendar No. 280.
 - 2014-03-07 — Reported by the Committee on Judiciary.
 H. Rept.
 113-376.
 - 2014-03-07 — Reported by the Committee on Judiciary.
 H. Rept.
 113-376.
+- 2014-03-11 — Rules Committee Resolution H. Res.
+511 Reported to House.
+Rule provides for consideration of H.R.
+4138 and H.R.
+3973.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2014-03-12 — Amendment (A002) offered by Mr. Ellison. (consideration: CR H2347-2348; text: CR H2347)
+- 2014-03-12 — Considered under the provisions of rule H. Res.
+511. (consideration: CR H2340-2348; text of amendment in the nature of a substitute: CR H2340)
+- 2014-03-12 — DEBATE - Pursuant to the provisions of H.Res.
+511, the House proceeded with 10 minutes of debate on the Ellison Part B amendment no. 1.
+- 2014-03-12 — DEBATE - The House proceeded with one hour of debate on H.R.
+3973.
+- 2014-03-12 — House amendment offered
+- 2014-03-12 — House amendment offered
+- 2014-03-12 — House amendment offered/reported by: Amendment (A002) offered by Mr. Ellison.(consideration: CR H2347-2348; text: CR H2347)
+- 2014-03-12 — POSTPONED PROCEEDINGS - The Chair announced that pursuant to clause 1(c) of rule 19, further consideration of H.R.
+3973 would be postponed.
+- 2014-03-12 — Rule H. Res.
+511 passed House.
+- 2014-03-12 — Rule provides for consideration of H.R.
+4138 and H.R.
+3973.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+- 2014-03-12 — The previous question was ordered on the amendment and the bill pursuant to the rule. (consideration: CR H2348)
+- 2014-03-13 — Amendment failed by House: On agreeing to the Ellison amendment (A002) Failed by the Yeas and Nays: 191 - 227 (Roll no. 127).(consideration: CR H2402)
+- 2014-03-13 — Amendment failed by House: On agreeing to the Ellison amendment (A002) Failed by the Yeas and Nays: 191 - 227 (Roll no. 127).(consideration: CR H2402)
+- 2014-03-13 — Considered as unfinished business. (consideration: CR H2401-2405)
+- 2014-03-13 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Lujan Grisham motion to recommit with instructions.
+The instructions contained in the motion seek to report the same back to the House with an amendment to ensure that the underlying bill does not apply to information that would pose a national security risk when dealing with terrorists, drug cartels, money launderers and foreign enemies of the United States.
+- 2014-03-13 — House amendment not agreed to: On agreeing to the Ellison amendment (A002) Failed by the Yeas and Nays: 191 - 227 (Roll no. 127).(consideration: CR H2402)
+- 2014-03-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-03-13 — Ms. Lujan Grisham (NM) moved to recommit with instructions to the Committee on the Judiciary. (consideration: CR H2402-2404; text: CR H2402)
+- 2014-03-13 — On agreeing to the Ellison amendment (A002) Failed by the Yeas and Nays: 191 - 227 (Roll no. 127). (consideration: CR H2402)
+- 2014-03-13 — On motion to recommit with instructions Failed by recorded vote: 192 - 225 (Roll no. 128). (consideration: CR H2403)
+- 2014-03-13 — On passage Passed by recorded vote: 244 - 171 (Roll no. 129).
+- 2014-03-13 — Passed/agreed to in House: On passage Passed by recorded vote: 244 - 171 (Roll no. 129).
+- 2014-03-13 — Roll call votes on amendments in House
+- 2014-03-13 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2403)
+- 2014-03-13 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.